How planning is different in Northern Ontario

 Changing a minister’s zoning order

 Amending all or part of a zoning order involves submitting an application to the minister.
+There are public notice requirements that generally apply to minister’s zoning order amendments, and there may be opportunities for public comment.

 The minister can decide to either approve or refuse the proposal.
 The minister also has discretion whether to refer matters to the Ontario Land Tribunal (OLT).

-If a matter is referred, OLT holds a hearing and makes a recommendation to the Minister of Municipal Affairs and Housing who then makes a final decision on the matter.
+If a matter is referred, the OLT holds a hearing and makes a recommendation to the Minister of Municipal Affairs and Housing who then makes a final decision on the matter.

 The OLT is an independent tribunal responsible for hearing land use planning appeals.
 (See section 6, Ontario Land Tribunal)